 Our school safeguarding arrangements will apply to all activities provided by the school under the direct supervision of school staff.
-Where activities are provided by another body, the governing body will seek assurance that the provider has appropriate safeguarding/child protection policies in place and ensure arrangements are in place to liaise with the school where appropriate.
+Where activities are provided by another body, the governing body will seek assurance that the provider has appropriate safeguarding/child protection policies and procedures in place, as outlined in the Keeping children safe in out-of-school settings guidance.
+This includes arrangements to liaise with the school where appropriate.
 This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
 Safeguarding requirements are included in all lease/hire agreements.